-How Long Does It Take To Make These Muffins?
+How Long Do They Take To Make?

 Whole Wheat Banana Oat Muffins are made using a simple process, so they don't take too much time to prepare and bake.
 You don't need any special equipment for preparing the bananas: just peel them and mash them up with a fork (it's okay if they're still lumpy).
 You can mix the batter while your oven is preheating, and using paper cupcake liners in your muffin tin will make clean-up a cinch.
 In total, you should be able to have these muffins done and ready to be eaten in about 35 minutes.

-How To Serve and Store Banana Oat Muffins?
+How To Serve and Store

 I think these muffins are so full of flavor that they can be eaten as-is with no extra condiments needed.
 However, they would be delicious with a smear of butter, cream cheese, or fresh strawberry preserves.
 I love eating them warm, though they taste just as good at room temperature.

 You can store the muffins in an airtight container at room temperature for up to 3 days, or keep them in the fridge for up to a week.